Thomas Boeh: Ohio

 From 1995 to 2005 he was the athletic director at Ohio.
 Durung his tenure at Ohio the men's basketball team won the 2005 MAC tournament to qualify for the NCAA tournament.
 Ohio also won Mid-American Conference championships baseball, cross country, field hockey, soccer, swimming & diving, volleyball and wrestling.
-During his tenure at Ohio their student-athletes were recognized as All-conferences 192 times, academic all-conference selections 184 times, All-American 28 times, and Academic All-American 25 times.
+During his tenure at Ohio their student-athletes were recognized as All-conference 192 times, academic all-conference selections 184 times, All-American 28 times, and Academic All-American 25 times.

 Fresno State

 Boeh was the athletic director at Fresno State from 2005 through 2014.
 Freson State won the Western Athletic Conference commissioner's cup in 2008, 2009 and 2012.
 Under his leadership Fresno State joined the Mountain West Conference in 2012.
 During his tenure the football team won Mountain West Conference championships in 2012 and 2013 and played in seven bowl games.
-Also under his leadership, the 2008 Fresno State baseball won the National championship in the College World Series under coach Mike Batesole.
+Also under his leadership, the 2008 Fresno State baseball won the national championship in the College World Series under coach Mike Batesole.
 In 2014 the National Association of Collegiate Directors of Athletics honored him as one of four national recipients for the Under Armour Athletic Director of the Year for the FBS.
 The student-athlete graduation rate rose from 45% to 57% during his tenure.
 In August of 2014 he was reassigned to a new role as a special assistant to school president.